andreasabel/inCode/entry/introducing-the-backprop-library.md

 import           Numeric.LinearAlgebra.Static.Backprop
 ```

-We add `Numeric.Backprop`, the module where the magic happens.
+First, we add `Numeric.Backprop`, the module where the magic happens.

-We switch from `Numeric.LinearAlgebra.Static` to
+Second, we switch from `Numeric.LinearAlgebra.Static` to
 `Numeric.LinearAlgebra.Static.Backprop`, which exports the exact API as
 `Numeric.LinearAlgebra.Static`, except with numeric operations that are "lifted"
 to work with *backprop*.
 It's meant to act as a drop-in replacement, and,